charan-maddoju-1/tic-tac-toe/README.md

-🕹️ Tic Tac Toe Game
+# 🕹️ Tic Tac Toe

-A simple and fun implementation of the classic Tic Tac Toe game!
-Play against a friend.
+A simple implementation of the classic Tic Tac Toe game.
+Play with a friend or against the computer, and enjoy this timeless game of strategy and fun!

+---

-📌 Features
+## 📌 Features

-Two-player mode:
+- Two-player mode
-Clear and interactive UI
-Win/draw detection
-Restart option

-🛠️ Technologies Used:
-Programming Language:JavaScript
-Interface: Web (HTML/CSS/JS)
+- Clean and intuitive interface
+- Win and draw detection
+- Game reset functionality
+- Time Travel feature

+---

+## 🚀 Tools used

+- **Progarmming language**: Java Script
-FrameWork : React.JS
+- **Framework**: React.JS
+- **Interface**: Web(HTML/CSS/JS)